France1/MLND/capstone/README.md

 In Pong an agent and his opponent control a paddle, and the game consists of bouncing a ball past the other player.
 At each time step the agent observes a pixel image and chooses between two actions, Up or Down, then he receives a reward based on whether or not the ball went past the opponent.
-The reward is +1 if the ball went past the opponent, -1 if it went past the agent.
-In the original [DeepMind implementation] the states consist of the last 4 $84 \times 84$ pixels frames observed by the agent, which results on $256^{84 \times 84 \times 4} \approx 1.4 \times 10^{67970}$ different combinations.
-In such a large state space the state-value function $Q^{\pi}(s,a) $ or the policy  $\pi(s,a)$ cannot the stored in a table, but needs to be approximated by a NN.
-Such NN often requires several layers to beat the opponent consistently, which is the reason why this approach is called deep reinforcement learning.

 ### Installation
 In Anaconda create an environment called `deep-rl` as: